Inquiry Forms¶

 Option 1: Hosted URL¶

 The Hosted URL is a direct link to your form.
-Anyone who clicks it opens the form in their browser—no website changes needed.
+Anyone who clicks it opens the form in their browser.
+No website changes needed.

 How It Works¶